Second-harmonic generation

-In some cases, almost 100% of the light energy can be converted to the second harmonic frequency.
-These cases typically involve intense pulsed laser beams passing through large crystals, and careful alignment to obtain phase matching.
-In other cases, like second-harmonic imaging microscopy, only a tiny fraction of the light energy is converted to the second harmonic—but this light can nevertheless be detected with the help of optical filters.
+In some cases, almost 100% of the light energy can be converted to the second-harmonic frequency.
+These cases typically involve intense pulsed laser beams passing through large crystals and careful alignment to obtain phase matching.
+In other cases, like second-harmonic imaging microscopy, only a tiny fraction of the light energy is converted to the second harmonic, but this light can nevertheless be detected with the help of optical filters.

-Generating the second harmonic, often called frequency doubling, is also a process in radio communication; it was developed early in the 20th century, and has been used with frequencies in the megahertz range.
+Generating the second harmonic, often called frequency doubling, is also a process in radio communication; it was developed early in the 20th century and has been used with frequencies in the megahertz range.
 It is a special case of frequency multiplication.

 History

 Second-harmonic generation was first demonstrated by Peter Franken, A. E. Hill, C. W. Peters, and G. Weinreich at the University of Michigan, Ann Arbor, in 1961.
-The demonstration was made possible by the invention of the laser, which created the required high intensity coherent light.
+The demonstration was made possible by the invention of the laser, which created the required high-intensity coherent light.
 They focused a ruby laser with a wavelength of 694 nm into a quartz sample.
 They sent the output light through a spectrometer, recording the spectrum on photographic paper, which indicated the production of light at 347 nm.
 Famously, when published in the journal Physical Review Letters, the copy editor mistook the dim spot (at 347 nm) on the photographic paper as a speck of dirt and removed it from the publication.
 The formulation of SHG was initially described by N. Bloembergen and P. S. Pershan at Harvard in 1962.
-In their extensive evaluation of Maxwell's equations at the planar interface between a linear and nonlinear medium, several rules for the interaction of light in non-linear mediums were elucidated.
+In their extensive evaluation of Maxwell's equations at the planar interface between a linear and nonlinear medium, several rules for the interaction of light in non-linear media were elucidated.

-Before the development of the first laser, Peter Franken made a $10 USD bet with his friend and colleague, Willis Lamb, that second-harmonic generation was possible.
-Lamb refused to believe such a development was possible.
-Upon the publication of Franken's results, he went to Lamb and demanded his payment.
-Lamb wrote him a check for $10 USD and Franken framed and hung it on his office wall, proudly showing it off to all visitors.
-Since his death, his wife Peg Nash Franken has maintained possession of the check.